 Image credit - Dr. Cristiane Beninca, Light Microscopy Facility, MRC-MBU University of Cambridge (scale bar: 10µm)

-The Nanoimager is capable of 4 color imaging, 2 colors simultaneously, and has an advanced z-stack set up to allow samples to be imaged at different depths.
+The Nanoimager is capable of four color imaging, two colors simultaneously, and has an advanced z-stack set up to allow samples to be imaged at different depths.
 Live cell imaging is supported by time lapse capability and a design that supports microfluidics setups.
 With no post processing, images are ready once the acquisition is complete.

 As a SIM microscope, the Nanoimager capabilities have been employed in applications as diverse as mitochondria, tissue imaging, following cell division and cytoskeleton research.